Summary of the Albany Congress

 Washington abandoned Fort Necessity on the morning of July 4, 1754.
 A week later, the Albany Congress came to a close.

-Colonial Participants of the Albany Congress
+Interesting Facts About the Albany Congress

 Connecticut, New York, Maryland, Massachusetts, New Hampshire, Pennsylvania, and Rhode Island had agreed to send delegates to Albany to meet with each other and the representatives of the Six Nations.